ronbronstein/youtube-exporter/docs/TaskBoard.md

 - ✅ **Automatic**: Deploys on every commit
 - ✅ **Reliable**: GitHub's infrastructure
 - ✅ **Community**: Easy for contributors to see changes

+### **The Only Security Concern: API Key Protection**
+In our "bring your own API key" architecture, there's only one real security issue: protecting users' personal API keys from theft.
+We address this through:
+- ✅ **Clear restriction guidance**: Step-by-step instructions for securing API keys
+- ✅ **Professional warnings**: Prominent security notices in the UI
+- ✅ **Best practices**: Documentation on quota monitoring and key rotation
+- ✅ **No false security**: We don't implement "abuse prevention" for non-existent problems

 ## 🎯 **Current Sprint: GitHub Pages Deployment & User API Keys**